 Scammers will use any available platform to trick innocent people out of their money or goods, and eBay is no exception.
 The online auction site launched in 1995, and scammers have used it ever since. eBay involves a lot of trust on behalf of the buyer and the seller, but it’s relatively easy for that trust to be exploited.
 The company has put in some safeguards, but you can do a lot to protect yourself as an eBay user.

 This guide will tell you about the most common eBay scams, what to look for, and how to protect yourself.
 Some are targeted at buyers, others at sellers.
 If you have been scammed, we’ll show you the steps you can take to report it.

 Buying products through eBay is usually straightforward, but some scammers work to defraud innocent people who are just trying to get a good deal.
 Remember that if an offer looks too good to be true, it probably is.
-Here are three of the most common eBay scams for eBay buyers.

 An eBay money-back guarantee protects buyers from fraudulent sellers, save for some exclusions.
 The following is a list of items that are not covered, which means the seller can accept payment, fail to send the item, and then you as the buyer have no recourse through the eBay website.
 Be cautious when purchasing items from the following list:

 - Real estate

 2. Seller ships with deliberately incorrect name on label

 This scam is clever because the deceit occurs offline after the eBay transaction is complete.
 After completing the sale normally, the seller will post the package with the correct address but the wrong name.
 This leads you as the buyer to think you’ve received someone else’s parcel by mistake, and you return it or take it back to the post office.
 The eBay transaction is listed as refused or returned, the seller gets the product back and keeps the payment, too.
 There is no way to dispute a transaction once it’s finalized in this way.